Drisstuts/myGatsbyBlog/content/posts/2020-09-04/index.md

    {% include 'accordion-description' %}
 </div>
 ```
 with the one that is highlighted below.
-That chunk of code is between line 221-246 in your Code Editor
+That highlighted code is between line 221-246 in your Code Editor
 ```js {13-40}
 <div class="product-single__quantity{% unless section.settings.product_quantity_enable %} is-hidden{% endunless %}">
    <label for="Quantity">{{ 'products.product.quantity' | t }}</label>